 5. Look out for ice

-Although mud is annoying, ice can be deadly.
+Although mud is annoying, ice can be deadly during winter turnout.
 A slip on ice can injure tendons or even break bones.
 Bare hooves offer little traction on a hard, slick surface, and horseshoes only make it worse, unless they are outfitted with ice studs or borium.

 The easiest defense against large patches of ice is to keep water from pooling in your pastures.
 By using drains, grading and gravel, you can water from pooling.
 This, though, has to be done before the freezing temperatures arrive.
 (Be aware, however, that it’s illegal to drain wetlands, generally defined as any area saturated long enough to sustain wetland vegetation.
 If you are unsure of the status of your boggy area, contact your local department of natural resources.)